mkijowski/wsu-cs-remote-setup/README.md

 ### Windows system tweaks and installs
-* Change your folder options so that you can see hidden files and folders, we're in Computer Scientist, hidden things don't scare us!
+* Change your folder options so that you can see hidden files and folders, we're in Computer Science, hidden things don't scare us!
 * Trackpad settings, down motion should scroll down, there...
 I said it, get out of here "natural scrolling" (this is obviously a personally preference but if you prefer otherwise you might be wrong).